makrai/notes/dufter-2005-mBERT-necessary.md

 * All our evaluations are performed on development data, except for word translation and when indicated explicitly

-### Vocabulary.
-We create a vocabulary of size 2048 from the Easy-to-Read Bible
+### Vocabulary of size 2048 from the Easy-to-Read Bible

 * Using the same vocabulary for English and Fake-English yields a final vocabulary size of 4096

-### Model.
-We use the
+### Model

 * BERT-Base architecture (Devlin+ 2019), modified to achieve a smaller model:
 * BERT-small: we divide hidden size, intermediate size of the feed forward layer and number of attention heads by 12; thus, hidden size is 64 and intermediate size 256
 * this leaves us with a single attention head,
   * K+ (2020) found that the number of attention heads is not important
   * neither for overall performance nor for multilinguality.
 We call this
 * untrained: consistency check for our experiments we consider random embeddings

 ### Training Parameters.
-We mostly use the original training parameters as
+We mostly use the original training parameters

 ## 2.2 Evaluation